sparcopen/do-a-doathon/guide/on the day instructions.md

 ## Arrivals

 Set about an hour for people to filter in and chat over breakfast.
-Give people stick on name tags, in fact, give them many!
-To keep things visible at distance have a tag each for:
+Give people stick-on tags &mdash; in fact, give them many!
+To keep things visible at distance, have a tag each for:

 * First name
 * Contact (email / Twitter)